-Should you’re contemplating Australia on your subsequent freediving vacation, you might need to take a look at Southern Queensland!
+When you’re contemplating Australia on your subsequent freediving vacation, chances are you'll need to take a look at Southern Queensland!
 To study extra about this magical spot, we requested PADI Grasp Freediver Teacher Coach and professional native diver Adam Sellers… What makes it so distinctive?

 There’s by no means a uninteresting day diving in Southern Queensland!